kcmerrill/kj/README.md

 via go:

 `$ go get -u github.com/kcmerrill/kj`

 ## About

-I wanted something that would run in the background(use the `&`) sign, something that logged my application, something that would keep it alive in case it died for whatever reason, and also something that would keep X number of tasks running.
+`kj` is a simple process manager that keeps a single(or multiple) workers working.
+The idea being, you can keep a process running while you're away at lunch.
+If you need something more complicated I'd recommend using `supervisord`. `kj` is small and lightweight and should be treated as such.

 ## Usage

-The most basic usage is simply to run `kj your command here &`.
-Output will be stored to `kj-1.log`.
+The most basic usage is simply to run `kj echo hello world` where `echo hello world` is the command you want to run.
+It will spawn the process off in the background, and make sure it can't be interrupted by the hangup signal.

-More complex usage is to run kj with params.
+`kj --cmd="your command here" --id="name.you.want.to.use" --workers=10 --run-once`

-`kj --cmd="your command here" --id="name.you.want.to.use" --workers=10 --keep-alive`
+The above example will store your logs in a file called `name.you.want.to.use-_worker-id_.log`.
+By default, `kj` will attempt to keep your process running by restarting it.